smarthomeNG/raspberrypi-image/README.md

 ## Images for the Raspberry Pi
-This Repository contains Images for SmartHomeNG v1.6 and up.
+This Repository contains Images starting with SmartHomeNG v1.6 and up to the actual Release of SmartHomeNG.

 You find the images here: https://github.com/smarthomeNG/raspberrypi-image/releases